-The World Heritage Office and Transportation & Capital Improvements Department completed an infrastructure assessment throughout the World Heritage Buffer Zone and identified an overall need of $46.5 million.
-This assessment includes the $14.8 million for street improvements for 70 miles of roadway, $23.5 million for 50 miles of sidewalk gaps, and $8.2 million to bury utility lines.
+The World Heritage Office and Public Works Department completed an infrastructure assessment within the World Heritage Buffer Zone and identified an overall need of $46.5 million.
+This assessment includes $14.8 million for street improvements for 70 miles of roadway, $23.5 million for 50 miles of sidewalk gaps, and $8.2 million to bury utility lines.

 The 2017-2022 Bond Program allocated a total of $37 million to World Heritage-related projects.
 Approximately $25 million is committed for improving key corridor streets in the area, such as Roosevelt Avenue, S. Presa Street, Mission Road, and Southcross Boulevard.
 Further, approximately $5 million is dedicated for a comprehensive World Heritage Trail signage and wayfinding package to orient residents and visitors, as well as $2.25 million for general park rehabilitation improvements and land acquisition.
 Lastly, an investment of $5 million is allocated for a new facility that could serve as an orientation center, exhibit, and community space in the World Heritage area.

 Of the $25 million for improving key corridor streets, there is a combined $13 million investment for Roosevelt Avenue in the 2017-2022 Bond Program.
 The City will also receive $5.6 million in federal funding for a total project amount of $18.6 million.
 Since early 2019, the City and Civil & Environmental Consultants, Inc. (CEC), the project consultant, launched a robust public input process between March 2019 and June 2020 to generate feedback on roadway options and pedestrian amenities from residents, neighborhood groups, and businesses in City Council Districts 3 and 5, as well as the public.
 This process allowed the project team to learn more about the concerns and transportation needs, and ultimately develop a conceptual plan for the corridor.